Wesmania/game-life-report/source/index.rst

 Notes
 ^^^^^

-* Videogames are programs you run on your computer and interact with.
+* Video games are programs you run on your computer and interact with.
 They can run only on your PC, or they can talk with other things on the Internet.

 * Early multiplayer games.
 Games that just talk to each other over the